perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

     $response = GET $url, username => 'user1', password => 'digest1';
     ok $response->code == 200;

-When we plan the tests, we first check for the existence of `mod_auth_digest`—both `mod_auth_basic` and `mod_auth_digest` can be enabled or disabled for any given installation, so we need to check for them where appropriate.
+When we plan the tests, we first check for the existence of `mod_auth_digest`â€”both `mod_auth_basic` and `mod_auth_digest` can be enabled or disabled for any given installation, so we need to check for them where appropriate.
 Passing the username and password credentials is pretty straightforward, using the `username` and `password` keys after the URL when formatting the request.

 Actually, while the `username` and `password` keys have special meaning, you can use the same technique to send any arbitrary headers in the request.